hannutt/FlaskApi/README.md

 The user can limit the number of displayed search results by entering the number of displayed records in the input field named with the "number of records" placeholder.
 This feature is made using the PyMongo limit method. the limit method receives the values ​​entered by the user as parameter.

-BACK TO PREVIOUS PAGE
+BACK TO THE PREVIOUS OR NEXT PAGE

 The user can return to the previous page at any time if, for example, he wants to change the displayed collection or database.
-This functionality is implemented with button elements that receive javascript's history.back method from the onclick event handler
+This functionality is implemented with button elements that receive javascript's history.back method from the onclick event handler.

+The next page feature works practically the same way, the only difference is that then the history.forward method is called.

 SEARCH BY KEYWORDS